knative/docs/docs/install/Knative-custom-install.md

 > Note: [Ambassador](./Knative-with-Ambassador.md) and
 > [Gloo](./Knative-with-Gloo.md) are available as an alternative to Istio.

+## Installing `cluster-local-gateway` for serving cluster-internal traffic

+If you installed Istio, you can install a `cluster-local-gateway` within your Knative cluster so that you can serve cluster-internal traffic.
+If you want to configure your revisions to use routes that are visible only within your cluster, [install and use the `cluster-local-gateway`](./installing-istio.md#updating-your-install-to-use-cluster-local-gateway).

 ## Installing Knative components

 Each Knative component must be installed individually.
 You can decide which